Written by Dion Jay Tality

 Let us look at the disadvantages of nearshore and offshore BPO.

-- Lost Control over Business.
+• Lost control over business.
 Outsourcing business processes means handing over responsibilities to an external party.
-Such a move can be riskier when delegating tasks to foreign providers, which might result in lost control.
+Such a move can be riskier when delegating tasks to foreign providers, which might result in losing control.
 To avoid this, ensure regular communication and collaboration with your hired provider.

-- Cultural Gaps.
+• Cultural gaps.
 The service provider might have different cultural norms, working styles, and business practices.
 When working with foreign providers, understand their culture and know how to approach them.
-Offer proper culture orientation and training to reduce misunderstandings.
+Offer proper cultural orientation and training to reduce misunderstandings.

 The Bottom Line